 - Evidence of employment/job training that the beneficiary met the certification's minimum employment and job training requirements, if any are prescribed, as of the date of the filing of the labor certification application.

 - Evidence of education and other training with evidence that the beneficiary met all of the certification's post-secondary education and other formal training requirements

 - A nonimmigrant must be coming to fill a position that is temporary in nature.

-An LCA stands for a Labor Condition Application.
-An employer must submit a LCA to the U.S. Department of Labor in order to receive an H-1B Approval.
-USCIS will not approve an H-1B Petition if an LCA is not approved by the U.S. Department of Labor.
+LCA stands for a Labor Condition Application.
+An employer must submit an LCA to the U.S. Department of Labor in order to receive an H-1B Approval.
+USCIS will not approve an H-1B Petition if an LCA has not been approved by the U.S. Department of Labor.

 If the H-1B petition filed for change for status is within the 60 day grace period given post OPT, then you can remain in the US in legal status for the period between the completion of OPT and the beginning of your H-1B eligibility.
 However, you will not legally be able to work in that time frame until your H-1B has been approved.
 Should you not be able to file a H-1B cap case prior to the end of your F-1 Status and your grace period has expired, you must maintain status by enrolling in another program or depart the US if another option can't be found.
 It is very important to contact a knowledgeable attorney to discuss the particulars of each individual case.
 There may be other options available you are not aware of.

 I am in the process of transferring my H-1B from my old employer to a new one, why is the transfer taking longer than my initial H-1B application?